bow/volt/README.rst

 2. Built-in server capable of rebuilding your entire site whenever it detects a change in any of the source files

-   Static sites need to be generated repeatedly to reflect changes in its source.
+   Static sites need to be generated repeatedly to reflect changes in their source.
    After a while, doing this becomes cumbersome and annoying.
 Volt's server automatically generates your static site whenever it detects changes in the source, so you can focus on experimenting with your actual site contents.